qubekit/QUBEKit/devtools/design_doc.md

 #### Logging and Saving State

-There are two key decorators which handle logging throughout any execution in QUBEKit.
-There is a logger for the successful execution of a function: `timer_logger()`.
-This is applied to most of the important classes and methods in QUBEKit; it logs their docstrings and execution times.

-Then there is also: `exception_logger()`.
-Any time QUBEKit encounters an unhandlable exception at runtime, before QUBEKit quits, the molecule object is saved; its current state is printed to the log file;
+Any time QUBEKit encounters an unhandlable exception at runtime, before QUBEKit quits, the exception is logged.
+The molecule object is also saved; its current state is printed to the log file;
 and the exception is printed to the log file too.

 This helps identify the issue and prevent recurrence, as well as making it easier to restart from a successful point, rather than the beginning.